-Even with rebates, the state (or the federal government) decides what qualifies as an educational expense.
+Even with rebates, the state (or the federal government) decides what qualifies as an 'educational expense'.
 Even if there is no subsidy at all, there are still compulsory schooling laws; the state decides what is or is not a school.
 A state which wishes to control its private schools can do so now.

 The best solution to this problem would be for any state instituting a voucher system to include, as part of the initial legislation, the provision that any institution can qualify as a school on the basis of the performance of its graduates on objective examinations.
 In New York, for instance, the law might state that any school would be recognized if the average performance of its graduating class on the Regents exam was higher than the performance of the graduating classes of the bottom third of the state's public schools.

 A new school could operate provisionally, accumulating vouchers until its first class graduated.
-A school dealing with retarded or otherwise disadvantaged children could petition the state for special recognition if it was unable to satisfy the usual criterion.
-Such legislation would be sufficient to prevent parents from setting up fake schools in order to transfer the voucher money to their own pockets.
+A school dealing with retarded or otherwise disadvantaged children could petition the state for special recognition if it was unable to meet the usual criterion.

+Such legislation would be sufficient to prevent parents from setting up fake 'schools' in order to transfer the voucher money to their own pockets.
 At the same time, it would make it almost impossible for the state to control either the method or content of private schooling.

-The state could force schools to teach certain ideas by putting them on the exam but could not prevent them from teaching others and would have no control over how they were taught.
+The state could force schools to teach certain ideas (by putting them on the exam) but could not prevent them from teaching others and would have no control over how they were taught.
 A teacher who disagreed with the orthodox position could always tell his class that 'this is what the examiners want you to write on the test.
-On the other hand, what I think is true is...'
+On the other hand, what I think is true is. . . .'

-A voucher system with such precautions would not only prevent the state from controlling the pupils now in private schools, it would also greatly reduce the state's power over students who are now in public schools.
+A voucher system, with such precautions, would not only prevent the state from controlling the pupils now in private schools, it would also greatly reduce the state's power over students who are now in public schools.

-According to a Gallup poll some years ago, 30 percent of parents would send their children to private schools if they were free and 29 percent would send them to parochial schools.
-Parochial schools and many private schools already charge less than the amount the state spends on public schools, so with vouchers they could be free.
-Private schools that currently cost more than that could charge much lower tuition than they now do and entrepreneurs could and would take the opportunity to set up new schools funded entirely by vouchers.
+According to a Gallup poll some years ago, 30 percent of parents would send their children to private schools if they were free, and 29 percent would send them to parochial schools.
+Parochial schools already charge less than the amount the state spends on public schools, so with vouchers they could be free.
+Present private schools could charge much lower tuition, and a few of them, as well as many of the new schools set up to compete with the public schools, would be free.
 Thus the number of pupils in schools run by the state would be cut in half.